israelbarnabas/inpt-report/README.md

 The internal network to be exploited are `10.10.10.0/24` and domain `https://virtualinfosecafrica.com` A **ping scan** was executed to test the reachablility of hosts on the ip address i.e `ping 10.10.10.0/24` and `ping virtualinfosecafrica.com`.

 Nmap was another tool which was use for host discovery.
-The command were used together with nmap to yield the desired output `-sL`: List Scan - simply list targets to scan,
+These command were used together with nmap to yield the desired output
+`-sL`: List Scan - simply list targets to scan,
   `-sn`: Ping Scan - disable port scan (`nmap -sn 10.10.10.0/24`), `-Pn`: Treat all hosts as online -- skip host discovery.